 SAVERIO MONACHINO

-Saverio Monachino, a traumatic brain injury survivor, amalgamates authors like John Irving, Tom Robbins and Louise Penny into one and the servings he presents, psychological fiction thrillers, come complete with a side order of comedy.
+Saverio Monachino, a traumatic brain injury survivor, amalgamates authors like John Irving, Tom Robbins and Louise Penny into one and the servings of Literary Fiction he presents -like psychological thrillers-, come complete with a side order of comedy.
 Saverio believes adding a bit of humor helps wash down the truth while he discusses how open to interpretation the human condition can be.

 A Little Bit of Faith